As I have talked about on EFI before, a big shift I am doing is working on learning from other disciplines and other fitness experts.

 I wanted to share with you a few of the things that stood out for me while watching the DVDs:

-– Hips Behind the Shoulder During a Biceps Curl – When doing a biceps curl, keep the hips behind the shoulder in order to prevent compensation movements from the body.
+– Hips Behind the Shoulder During a Biceps Curl – When doing a biceps curl, keep the hips behind the shoulder to prevent compensation movements from the body.
 This will target the biceps better and lead to better results.

-– Elbows Together with the Pec Fly Machine – If you use the pec fly machine, focus on the cue of “bringing the elbows together” in order to increase chest recruitment and to make the exercise more challenging.
+– Elbows Together with the Pec Fly Machine – If you use the pec fly machine, focus on the cue of “bringing the elbows together” to increase chest recruitment and to make the exercise more challenging.

 – Train the Traps in Multiple Shoulder Positions – For the average individual, they need to focus on decreasing the activation of their upper trapezius but for those that are looking at targeting them, look at targeting them in multiple shoulder positions.
 I liked what Ben suggested on changing the shoulder position when it comes to working the traps.
-Train the traps with the shoulder joint in protraction, neutral and retracted.
-Plus make sure to contract the triceps in order to keep the biceps out of exercise.
+Train the traps with the shoulder joint in protraction, neutral, and retracted.
+Plus make sure to contract the triceps to keep the biceps out of exercise.

-– Hip Rotation During Leg Extension – We can argue about leg extensions being good or bad but it has many good uses and appropriate times to use it.
+– Hip Rotation During Leg Extension – We can argue about leg extensions being good or bad but it has many good uses and appropriate times to use them.
 Something to remember is a common mistake people make when using the leg extension is external rotation of the thigh (femur) at the hip joint.
-This creates poor muscle contraction, poor muscle development and puts unnecessary stress on the knee, leading to injury, like patellofemoral pain syndrome.
+This creates poor muscle contraction, and poor muscle development and puts unnecessary stress on the knee, leading to injury, like patellofemoral pain syndrome.

 – Movement & Muscle Contraction – You need to learn the movement and appreciate learning the right muscle contraction.
 This was mentioned over and over again by Vince and Ben.
 It is an excellent point.

-– How to Save Your Joints in the Gym – As I mentioned in Fix My Shoulder Pain, technique is the number one reason that people injure their shoulders in the gym.
+– How to Save Your Joints in the Gym – As I mentioned in Fix My Shoulder Pain, the technique is the number one reason that people injure their shoulders in the gym.
 Ben mentioned it in another way: negative tweaks to your technique, especially when you get fatigued, can stress and damage the joint which will increase your risk of injury.
 One other thing you can do to keep your joints safe is to slow down the movement.
 So important.

-– Do the Triceps Press at Shoulder Width – If you are doing a black rope tricep pushdown or a short bar triceps pushdown, this leads to the shoulder tucking, decreases the space in the shoulder (subacromial space) and increases the risk of shoulder impingement — plus it recruits the chest (pectoralis major) into the exercise.
+– Do the Triceps Press at Shoulder Width – If you are doing a black rope tricep pushdown or a short bar triceps pushdown, this leads to the shoulder tucking, decreases the space in the shoulder (subacromial space), and increases the risk of shoulder impingement — plus it recruits the chest (pectoralis major) into the exercise.
 When performing the triceps pushdown, use a long bar and have your hands in line with your shoulders.
 This is more challenging, and you won’t be able to do as much weight, but your shoulders will thank you.

 – How You Do Something Now, Will Affect Your Longevity When it Comes to Exercising – A key to your longevity when it comes to exercising in 10 to 20 years is how smart you train right now.
 You can get results and train smart.
-It you do not train smart, you will get injured and have to quit the gym and your sport.
+If you do not train smart, you will get injured and have to quit the gym and your sport.